-Alex started by telling us about a typical day of volunteering:
+Alex started by telling us about a typical day of volunteering

-We’d wake up at about seven, and they come with breakfast anywhere between six and half seven, so you sort of have to be up.
+“We’d wake up at about seven, and they come with breakfast anywhere between six and half seven, so you sort of have to be up.
 The first day we got to the clinic for quarter to eight, but they weren’t really doing anything because they don’t really pick up the pace until half past eight, because they do a big worship all together.”

-I got to see a lot and get involved in a lot of varied stuff.
+“I got to see a lot and get involved in a lot of varied stuff.
 We’d do that and then we’d head back home at around twelve for lunch.
 By the time we finished lunch, we’d go back up to the clinic.
 They’d be winding down, they seem to close up about two, and then everyone’s gone.
 As school finished, then we’d go up to the children’s home for the afternoon.
 That was really good, we really liked doing that spending time with the kids up there.
-And I think it broke up the day a bit so we weren’t always doing the same thing.
+And I think it broke up the day a bit so we weren’t always doing the same thing.”

-There’s not many places in the clinic, so we tried everything.
-We were comfortable enough to go and sort of do our own thing.
-She was ok with going off with mental health and I was ok with going off with midwife, and we didn’t feel like we needed to be attached at the hip.
-And then we’d see each other in the evening and catch up.
+“There’s not many places in the clinic, so we tried everything.
+We were comfortable enough to go and do our own thing.
+Laura was ok with going off with mental health and I was ok with going off with midwife, and we didn’t feel like we needed to be attached at the hip.
+And then we’d see each other in the evening and catch up.”

-When I’m qualified, this is what I want to do.
+“When I’m qualified, this is what I want to do.
 I want to go out and carry on this sort of thing.
 So for me, it was ideal going and making sure it was what I wanted to still do, because I thought “well if I go out and hate it, then there’s no point in me finishing my degree”.
-But luckily I really enjoyed it.
+But luckily I really enjoyed it.”

-We’re in the middle of our degree right now, and you’re at the point where you’re run down and don’t want to do anymore.
+“We’re in the middle of our degree right now, and you’re at the point where you’re run down and don’t want to do anymore.
 We went to Ghana and I think it’s given me a lot of motivation to finish.”

-It exceeded our expectations, I think.
-Especially for Lora, she was really really nervous about going, and I was nervous too.
+“Especially for Lora, she was really really nervous about going, and I was nervous too.
 We didn’t really know what it was going to be like.
 I was worried we would feel quite nervous about being on our own in the house with someone we didn’t know, but we felt safe.
 And the clinic really got you involved and you were quite independent.
 I thought it would be a lot of shadowing, but it was a lot of independence.
 We really loved it.
 We really enjoyed the independence.
 It’s quite nice when they give you things to do.
-We felt like we had actually given a hand and been helpful.
+We felt like we had actually given a hand and been helpful”